Skip to Content

 • Use vinyl or latex gloves

-• Collect a color bowl and tint brush
+• Collect a ceramic bowl and a hair coloring brush

 • Mix 1:2 toner/developer

 In a bowl, combine one part Wella ColorCharm toning liquid color with two parts 20-volume developer.
-Blend with a brush until the mixture is smooth and light lavender appears.
+Mix until smooth.
+The mixture often looks light lavender.

 Step 4: Apply Toner